OldRacingCars.com

 Driven by: Bob Wollek, Carlos Reutemann, Bill O'Connor and Chuck Dietrich.
 First race: Hockenheim (R3), 16 Apr 1972.
 Total of 48 recorded races.

 Sold originally to the Elf-Coombs team but not used, and sold to Edward Reeves Racing as a spare for the team's new BT38 being raced by David Morgan.
 When Morgan wrecked the regular car at the 'Ring, he took over BT38/16.
 Oddly, this car was sometimes described as BT38/15.
 After the season, BT38/16 went to MRE in part-exchange for a new BT40, and was sold on to Tom O'Leary (Dalkey, County Dublin) for Formula Ireland racing.
 O'Leary rarely raced it, and is reported to have crashed it at Mondello Park when the front brake pads fell out.
 As the car probably needed a new tub, it was sold and replaced with a BT40.
 The BT38 was eventually sold by MRE in August 1974 to Mike Rocke (Livermore, CA), who used in in SCCA Formula B in 1974 and 1975.
 Crashed in 1975 and rebuilt on a replacement tub before being sold to someone in California in 1976.
 Then unknown until bought by Steve Petersen (Sedalia, CO) from Tom Christ around 2001.
 The car had been rebuilt on a Pat Price tub, fitted with a Jennings 2-liter BDG engine, and was raced by Peterson with RMVR from 2003 onwards.
 Peterson died in the summer of 2017, and the car was advertised on behalf of his wife Lori over the next year.
-In July 2018 it was reported to have been sold, but would be staying in Colorado.
-The new owner's name is not known.
+In July 2018 it was sold to Ken Petrie (Parker, CO).

 Driven by: David Morgan, Tom O'Leary and Mike Rocke.
 First race: Pau (R4), 7 May 1972.
 Total of 15 recorded races.